Literature / The Clairvoyant Countess

 - Bad Humor Truck: A significant ice cream truck company run by a very scary bad guy.

-- Blue Blood: She calls herself "Madame" rather than Countess because she doesn't really care.
+- Blue Blood: Madame Karitska is technically a countess.
+Given that she was a small child when her family escaped the Russian Revolution, it doesn't mean much to her.
+She calls herself "Madame" rather than Countess because she doesn't really care.

 - Drowning My Sorrows: Mr. Faber-Jones, after his wife leaves him.